HallemLab/Chavez_et_al_2021/README.md

-# Hallem Lab: Published Code Repository
+# Chavez *et al* 2021: Published Code Repository

 ## Contents
-This repository consists of folders containing published code.
-Folder names refer to the articles' first author/publication year.
+This repository contains published code from Chavez *et al* 2021.

 ## License
 All source code in this repository is freely available under an MIT license, unless otherwise noted.